 During the Overseas-Trained LL.M.
-Interview Program, LL.M. students have the opportunity to interview for permanent and training postgraduate positions with U.S. and foreign law firms.
-The program consists of a Fall Resume Collection, Winter Virtual Interview Program, and a Spring Resume Collection.
+Interview Program, LL.M. students (graduating in May 2027) have the opportunity to interview for permanent and training postgraduate positions with U.S. and foreign law firms.
+The program consists of an October Virtual Interview Program and Resume Collections (November, January, February, and March).
 Employers are welcome to participate in any or all of these offerings based on recruitment goals.

 Program Details